Pediatric Cardiovascular Treatment and Procedures

 Ligation of collateral vessels

-Collateral vessels are abnormally large blood vessels that connect the aorta (the large blood vessel that carries oxygenated blood from the heart to the rest of the body) to the pulmonary artery (the blood vessels that carry unoxygenated blood from the heart to the lungs for oxygenation), and are usually associated with a congenital abnormality of the heart.
+Collateral vessels are abnormally large blood vessels that connect the aorta to the pulmonary artery, and are usually associated with a congenital abnormality of the heart.
 The process of closing these collateral vessels off is called ligation of collateral vessels.

 Loop Recorder Implantation